 Jesus was quite clear.
 They are an “evil and adulterous generation.”
 Their rebellion against God and their excessive pride made them wicked in Jesus’ sight.
 And so, the only sign they would get is the sign of Jonah.

-It’s important to note the Pharisees didn’t want a sign confirming who Jesus is.
+It is important to note the Pharisees did not want a sign confirming who Jesus is.
 They were looking purely for a sign that would convince them Jesus is who He says He is.

 This sign is different from those others have asked God to reveal.
 The story of Gideon in Judges 6:36-40 is a great example.
 When Gideon asked God for a sign by putting fleece on the ground, he was not asking God to prove He is God, the Creator of the world.
 Gideon already knew who God was, and he already trusted God.
 So, when Gideon asked God for a sign, it was a sign of confirmation that he should indeed go into battle.
 He did not need convincing, only confirmation.

 The Pharisees, on the other hand, still needed convincing.
 But Jesus told them they would only receive the sign of Jonah, a famous prophet they knew everything about.

 A Quick Review of Jonah

 If you have never read the story of Jonah, now is a good time.
 It is only four chapters long, a very short read.
 But it is packed with lessons to learn plus the prophecy of a coming Messiah.

 Approximately 750-790 years before Jesus’ birth, Jonah was ministering to the ten tribes of Israel.
 He was a reasonably well-known prophet, yet the Bible only records his encounter with a giant sea animal and the town of Ninevah.
 So, it is important to have some context about Jonah’s time.